xansec/hackathon-resources/README.md

 * The project is not part of oss-fuzz.

+* The project has been active in the last 6 months.

 * The resulting Mayhem run generates > 10 new test cases.

 If in doubt, ask in Discord or on the Mayhem Community.